abbas-gheydi/radotp/README.md

 ### How to Use it:

-- edit radiusd.conf (radotp.conf can be in current directory or in /etc/radotp/) then start docker compose or radotp service.
+- edit radiusd.conf (it can be in current directory or in /etc/radotp/) then start docker compose or radotp service.

 - in your browser, type IP_ADDRESS:8080 and use the admin/admin password to log in and manage users.